Do you know the warning signs of diabetes?

 Generally speaking, there are three types of diabetes someone can have: type 1 diabetes, type 2 diabetes and gestational diabetes.
 Type 1 diabetes is when your body doesn’t produce insulin due to an autoimmune reaction.
 Type 2 diabetes is when your body cannot maintain a healthy blood sugar level.
 Gestational diabetes is when women develop high blood sugar levels during pregnancy, but it typically resolves once she gives birth.
 However, if a woman has gestational diabetes, she is at a higher risk for developing type 2 diabetes later in life.

-If diabetes goes untreated, the condition can lead to high blood pressure, high cholesterol, blindness, kidney and nerve damage, heart disease and stroke, among other health issues.
+If diabetes goes untreated, the condition can lead to high blood pressure, high cholesterol, blindness, kidney and nerve damage, heart disease, coronary artery disease and stroke, among other health issues.

 - Increase in urination, especially during the night